Tadakatsu213/Group-2/README.md

 Projects Questions
 How does CoronaVirus distribute to countries around the world compared to influenza/other common respiratory viruses?
 Yuqi(Freya)Huang
-What are the differences in location relation to coronavirus infection?
-(Eric) What are the daily trends in daily Covid19 cases and deaths across different countries and regions over time?(Eric) How many people get vaccinated? (comparing to first-dose, second-dose and booster) (Naomi) How many people still have antibody (serum) comparing to different population groups based on age, gender and country?
+What are the differences in location, cases and deaths across different countries relation to coronavirus infection?
+(Eric) How many people get vaccinated? (comparing to first-dose, second-dose and booster) (Naomi) How many people still have antibody (serum) comparing to different population groups based on age, gender and country?
 (Jess Z)